Corinth: Roads

 Corinth is a major road hub.
-The A7 toll motorway for Tripoli and Kalamata, (and Sparta via A71 toll), branches off the A8/European route E94 toll motorway from Athens at Corinth.
+The A7 toll motorway for Tripoli and Kalamata, (and Sparta via the A71 toll), branches off the A8/E94 toll motorway from Athens at Corinth.
 Corinth is the main entry point to the Peloponnesian peninsula, the southernmost area of continental Greece.

 Bus

 KTEL Korinthias provides intercity bus service in the peninsula and to Athens via the Isthmos station southeast of the city center.
 Local bus service is also available.

 Railways

 The metre gauge railway from Athens and Pireaeus reached Corinth in 1884.
 This station closed to regular public transport in 2007.
 In 2005, two years prior, the city was connected to the Athens Suburban Railway, following the completion of the new Corinth railway station.
 The journey time from Athens to Corinth is about 55 minutes.
 The train station is 5 minutes by car from the city centre and parking is available for free.